dimipapadeas/djibouti/README.md

 1. Q: Once we choose the search engine to use, we need to investigate how to query it according to our needs.
 Can you provide a few representative queries we would like to run?
 A:

-### Point 13 - AWC crawling local dissemination channels
+### Point 13 - AWC crawling local dissemination environments

 1. Q: Decide on the crawling mechanism as well as the underlying storage mechanism (this is directly related to the queries to be supported by (P14)).
 A: